cibernox/svelte-intl-precompile/README.md

   import { addMessages, init, getLocaleFromNavigator /*, register */ } from 'svelte-intl-precompile';
   import en from '$locales/en.js';  // If using typescript you can also use the .ts extension. import es from '$locales/es.js'   // load from $myprefix/es.js you configured a custom import path.
+  // if you put your translations in js files, import then usin the relative path.
+E.g. `import en from '../../locales/en.js'`
   // @ts-ignore
   addMessages('en', en);
   addMessages('es', es);